$50K for Young Motorist Hit by Rideshare Driver Who Ran a Red Light in San Francisco

 A rideshare driver for Uber or Lyft essentially performs the same service as a taxi or bus driver, but rideshare drivers are handled differently by the legal system and insurance companies.
 Rideshare drivers aren’t employed by Uber or Lyft in quite the same way, plus they drive their personal vehicles.

-Although California’s new gig work law now calls rideshare drivers “presumed employees,” it’s always been difficult to make rideshare companies take full responsibility for their drivers’ actions.
+It’s always been difficult to make rideshare companies take full responsibility for their drivers’ actions.
 These companies have long histories of fighting the law.
+California’s lawmakers are also scrambling to update the law.
+Learn the latest here.

 For example, Uber and Lyft have had well-publicized incidents with intoxicated drivers behind the wheel.
 Yet an investigation found that Uber was still misleading the public about safety reports and using an obscure rule to hide information from public view.